Soren-365/example/howTo.md

 </br>

 ## 4.
-if you get a valid result you can go ahead and do the INSERT INTO above
+if you get a valid result you can go ahead and do the INSERT INTO above (remember to first change back the 'Corporate' to $1 in the string)

 </br></br></br>